kevinlondon/kevinlondon.github.io/_posts/2022-02-12-providing-feedback-to-engineers.md

 points they might bring up?

 I experience this too when I join new teams.
-I have a hard time figuring out how to engage with my teammates and what I can offer.
-In this post, we'll explore what's behind the discomfort and ways to overcome it.
+I have a hard time figuring out how to engage and what I can offer.
+In my experience, discomfort comes from:

-## Understanding

-Let's first attempt to look behind the discomfort.
-In my experience, it usually comes from:

 1. New environments
 2. Impostor syndrome
-3. or Venn diagram knowledge differences
+3. Venn diagram knowledge differences

-Let's dig into those.

 ### New Environments

-When joining a team, or when something isn't established, it's hard to know what the rules are.
-How do people handle themselves in this environment?
-Should I follow the standard way or suggest something different?
-How long should I wait before I try to change it?
+When joining a team, or when there's no process, it's challenging to know what to do.
+Should I suggest something different?
+How long should I wait before I champion a process change?

 Dan Luu wrote a post on
 [the Normalization of Device](https://danluu.com/wat/, where he talks about the